nodejs/node/doc/api/documentation.md

 > Stability: 2 - Stable.
 Compatibility with the npm ecosystem is a high
 > priority.

-Use caution when making use of `Experimental` features, particularly within modules that are dependencies (or dependencies of dependencies) within a Node.js application.
-End users may not be aware that experimental features are being used, and may experience unexpected failures or behavior changes when API modifications occur.
-To help avoid such surprises, `Experimental` features may require a command-line flag to enable them, or may emit a process warning.
+Use caution when making use of Experimental features, particularly within modules.
+End users may not be aware that experimental features are being used.
-By default, such warnings are printed to [`stderr`][] and may be handled by attaching a listener to the [`'warning'`][] event.
+Bugs or behavior changes may surprise end users when Experimental API modifications occur.
+To avoid surprises, use of an Experimental feature may need a command-line flag.
+Experimental features may also emit a [warning][].

 ## JSON Output
 <!-- YAML